AzeemIdrisi/PhoneSploit-Pro/README.md

 ```
 adb devices
 ```
-4. A pop up will appear in the Android phone when you connect your phone to a new PC for the first time : `Allow USB debugging?`.
+4. A pop-up will appear in the Android phone when you connect your phone to a new PC for the first time : `Allow USB debugging?`.
 5. Click on `Always allow from this computer` check-box and then click `Allow`.
 6. Then enter the following command :
 ```